clodoN1109/clodoN1109/README.md

 - 👋 Hi, I’m @clodoN1109.
 - 👀 I’m interested in everything.
 - 🌱 I’m currently learning all sort of things.
-- 💞️ I’m looking to collaborate on the comprehension of those things.
+- 💞️ I’m looking to collaborate on the comprehension of all those things.
 - 📫 How to reach me: [clodo.me](https://www.clodo.me)  .

 <!---